 Abbey Speaker Series: Bridging the Rural-Urban Divide

 For this Abbey Speaker Series event, and as part of this year's Public Discourse and Democracy theme, the UNC Program for Public Discourse convenes a panel of experts to discuss how citizens can better understand and bridge the rural-urban divide.

 This hybrid event will be held on November 4th, from 5:30 - 7:00 pm in the Nelson Mandela Auditorium, in the Florence and James Peacock Atrium of the FedEx Center for Global Education.

 For the best viewing experience, we recommend that people attend in person.
 We do, however, offer a Zoom livestream for those who cannot make it to campus, and we will do our best to provide a good experience for our online audience.

 This event is co-sponsored by the Arete Initiative, part of the Kenan Institute for Ethics at Duke University.

 Debating Public Policy Series: Voting Reform – An Agonistic Dialogue

 As always, we also invite audience questions to help round out what promises to be a robust discussion.

 We connect our students directly with our speakers through classroom visits and offer UNC-CH students the chance to involve themselves in the PPD as Agora Fellows:

-We invite all faculty schedule faculty consultations, participate in our seminars and workshops, or to join us as a Faculty Affiliate.
+We invite all faculty schedule faculty consultations or participate in our seminars and workshops.